cartman12/cartman12.github.io/aboutme.md

 2) 2016 - 2017 - Financial Group Controller with Schneider Brothers - U.K and France

-3) 2017 - 2019 - SEO, mutli-channel marketplace and ecommerce Consultant - I set you up and you lead the way.
+3) 2017 - 2019 - SEO, mutli-channel marketplace and ecommerce Consultant - I set you up and you lead the way - France

 But the real journey started on the 22nd of April 2019 - towards data!